mbmccoy/voice_of_god/README.md

 # Holy Voice of God
 Kneel before thine Savior and praise be unto Him.
 For he shall reveal Holy truths to thine humble servant.
 And it was good.

 ## How it works

-Using the Bible, we analysed the frequency of words and their groupings and created a unique mapping (sort of like a fingerprint).
-From this, we can encode any data into random phrases that closely resemble passages from the Bible, and decode them back into the original data.
+The Bible possesses holy hidden frequencies that reveal fundamental truths about your binary data.
+Holy Voice of God encodes your data in subtle shifts in Bible passages and reveals the Truth within your bits.
+Any arbitrary bitstream can be encoded and uniquely decoded using Holy Voice of God.

+ Forget base64 or other unanointed text-based encodings.
+Embrace the Holy Voice of God.

 <pre>
 +----------+             +---------------------+             +-----------------+